-This is the third in a series of articles to help provide clarity about various aspects of the Investment Process of a professional Investor.
+This is the third in a series of articles on Unpacking the Investment Process, which provide clarity about various aspects of the investment process of a professional investor.
 Here we investigate the Assessment Phase of an Investment Process.

 Our previous article introduced our ACE approach to articulating an Investment Process.
 ACE has three phases, Assessment | Context | Execution.